 Step 3: Master “Passive Value” on Social Media

 This is where the strategy becomes surgical.
 You are not posting for them.
 You are posting for you.
-But you are doing it in a way that allows them to see—from a distance—what they’re missing.
+But you are doing it in a way that allows them to see — from a distance — what they’re missing.
+Understanding the psychology of making your ex miss you will help you execute this step with precision.

 Here’s the framework: